Ascent Summit 2026

 Some of the developing forum topics include:

-2. Comeback Churches: Stories the Inspire and Principles that Translate
+Forum A: A Hopeful Witness for Plateaued and Declining Churches: Stories the Inspire and Principles that Translate

 We are all familiar with the often told tale of congregations that have lost the once vital place they held within their community.
 Sometimes these circumstances have come to fruition because of loss of jobs and changing economic conditions.
 Other times they have come because churches have found themselves struggling to connect with the people around them.
 Still others have found themselves in a challenged place because of unwise decisions and unprepared leaders.
 Yet, there are times when churches find themselves in these moments and they resolve that things should “not be as they are” and want to see the Spirit of God awaken something fresh in their midst.
 This forum will highlight examples of congregations that have made the journey toward new vitality and how other churches can take those principles and apply them in their own setting.